Private Forest Landowners are Making a Differencewith Road Improvements

-Private forest landowners have taken a proactive approach to successfully surveying, repairing and planning work to protect natural streams and minimize the impact of forest roads.
-Starting in 2001, private forest landowners took a "worst first" approach to surveying and repairing the thousands of miles of roads that run through private forestlands and the results are impressive as illustrated by the map below:
+Forest landowners have taken a proactive approach to successfully surveying, repairing and planning work to protect natural streams and minimize the impact of forest roads.
+Starting in 2001, forest landowners took a "worst first" approach to surveying and repairing the thousands of miles of roads that run through forestlands and the results are impressive as illustrated by the map below:

 With forest landowners’ road improvements made to date, only 11% to 12% of roads have the potential to deliver sediment to the streams.

 Large private forest landowners each develop a Road Maintenance & Abandonment Plan (RMAP) to upgrade and repair road systems where needed.
-A total of 57,507 miles of roads have been inventoried and 7,569 miles of roads identified as “needing improvement.”
-Based on the most recent data from the Department of Natural Resources’ RMAP Accomplishments Report, about halfway through the program, 5,002 miles of road have been decommissioned and 20,025 miles of road have been improved.
+A total of 53,000 miles of roads have been inventoried and 1,446 miles of roads identified as “needing improvement.”
+Based on the most recent data from the Department of Natural Resources’ RMAP Accomplishments Report.
+The RMAP program was completed as of October 21, 2021.
+In total, 3,992 miles of road have been decommissioned and 30,782 miles of road have been improved.

-According to the Washington State Department of Natural Resources Compliance Monitoring Report, 98% of all road activities are substantially compliant with approved forest practices applications.
-Of these roads assessed, 44% had no potential to deliver sediment to streams.
-WFPA members have a goal of being 100% compliant with all forest practices rules (see pie charts on pg 28).
+According to the Washington State Department of Natural Resources Compliance Monitoring Report, 98.8% of all road activities are compliant with forest practices regulations.
+WFPA members have a goal of being 100% compliant with all forest practices rules.

 One of the resource objectives of the Forests & Fish Law is to disconnect road drainage from streams in order to limit sediment being delivered to streams.
 Independent studies have found that, with the improvements made to date, only 11% to 12% of roads have the potential to deliver sediment to the streams.
 Forest landowners have improved forested roads in line with the Forests & Fish Law in order to provide storm water drainage systems to prevent surface runoff from delivering sediment to streams.